Amazon Prime review: is it worth the money?

 This included streaming service is better than it used to be.
 It’s ad-free and has grown to 100 million songs (similar to Spotify) so there’s plenty to keep you occupied if you don’t want to shell out extra for premium music streaming.

 The problem is you can only shuffle your tunes.
-That’s ok if you’re mainly listening to playlists (which you can create), but annoying if you want to hear an album from start to finish.
+That’s ok if you’re mainly listening to playlists (which you can create), but it can be annoying if you want to hear an album from start to finish.

-You can also listen to podcasts ad-free – including my Cash Chats show!
+You can also listen to podcasts ad-free – including our one, Cash Chats.

-There is an extra Music Unlimited service which you pay £10.99 for, and there’s an extra £2 discount for Prime members, thought there’s a trick to pay upfront for a year to get it even cheaper.
+There is an extra Music Unlimited service which you pay £10.99 for, and there’s a £1 discount for Prime members, however, there’s a trick to pay upfront for a year to get Music Unlimited even cheaper.

 The magazine offering isn’t bad, but the titles change every month.
 It’s better instead to see if you can get digital magazines from your library.

 There’s also “First Reads” where you can pick up a free Kindle book each month from a selection of six or so titles.
-Don’t expect any future award-winners.
-You can see previous titles here.
+But don’t expect any future award-winners.
+You can see previous ‘First Reads’ titles here.

 Games via Prime Gaming